Netflix’s “Making a Murder” is slowly but surely garnering fans as more people come to the series to learn about the murder of Teresa Halbach in 2005.

 So if not Avery and Dassey, who do Redditors believe could be involved?
 People are breaking down their theories in the new subreddit /r/MakingaMurderer to determine if there might be an alternative killer.

 Here are the four major theories emerging.
 (Remember, these are all speculative.)

 Theory #1: Halbach’s ex-boyfriend Ryan Hillegas is involved somehow.

 Hillegas was Halbach’s ex-boyfriend and was featured prominently in “Making a Murderer” both at the trial and immediately after Halbach goes missing.
 By his own testimony, he and “some people” were able to log into Halbach's cellphone data to try and look at her call log.

 Halbach's cellphone was an important part of the trial, not only because Avery called her on the phone to set up an appointment when she would take pictures of his family's car for Auto Trader Magazine, but because the defense argued someone deleted some of her voicemail messages after her death.

 Redditors extrapolate that because Hillegas knew or guessed Hallbach's cellphone password, he may have also been the person to delete voicemails from her phone, which may or may not have contained incriminating messages.

-Redditors also noticed marks on Hillegas's hand from footage
+Redditors also noticed marks on Hillegas's hand from

-the time of the murder.
+an alibi at the time of the murder.